Procedure for Institutional Policy: E-18: Student Examinations

 8.1

-Exams may be reviewed in the Exam Center or ASPIRE for 10 business days after the exam grades have been released.
-Any exception to this policy must be approved by the Associate Dean for Preclinical Education, the Director of the Office of National Boards or their designees.
+Exams may be reviewed in the Exam Center or ASPIRE from the point of score release until the end of the semester in which that particular course occurred.
 Students are encouraged to review exams in the presence of faculty and/or a representative from ASPIRE.
-Exams may not be reviewed during re-test or remediation periods defined in the academic calendar.
+Exams may not be reviewed during re-test or remediation periods defined in the academic calendar, unless otherwise determined by the Associate Dean for Preclinical Education.

 8.2